baked-bytes/Rossmann-Stores/README.md

 Phase 02 of the project dealt with using various ML models (Multi Linear Regression, Lasso Regression, Gradient Boosted Trees, RNN) to predict Sales of the Rossmann Stores.
 Among all the models used the gradient boosted trees models (LGBM model) shows most promise, with score of 98%

+### Phase 03:
+Phase 03 dealt with using all the data inferred, from the previous phases, to create a simple buisness dashboard using tableau.

 ## Run the project locally

 ### Requirements
 - Python 3.x
 - Jupyter
 - Required ML libraries & visualisation libraries (scikit-learn, keras, tenserflow, numpy, pandas, seaborn, matplotlib)
+- Tableau Desktop

 ### To run the project
+##### Ipython files
 - Download the ipython files present under **code** folder of the repo
 - Make sure to change the paths used for reading the datasets accordingly
 - Run all the cells of the jupyter notebook